cypress-io/cypress-documentation/source/examples/examples/recipes.md

 Recipe | Category | Description
 --- | --- | ---
-{% urlHash 'Node Modules' Node-Modules %} | Fundamentals | Import your own node modules
+{% urlHash 'Node Modules' Node-Modules %} | Fundamentals | Import your own Node modules
 {% urlHash 'Single Sign On' Single-Sign-On %} | Logging In | Log in across multiple servers or providers
 {% urlHash 'HTML Web Forms' HTML-Web-Forms %} | Logging In | Log in with a basic HTML form
 {% urlHash 'XHR Web Forms' XHR-Web-Forms %} | Logging In | Log in using an XHR